-- (a) Any documents used for verification must be the original. - (b) The documents must not be damaged, altered or in any way illegible. - (c) Any documents used for verification in MTW programs must be dated within 90 calendar days for applicants and 120 calendar days for participants according to the most current date: (1) the date received by SAHA, or (2) the date the application was signed. - (d) Any documents used for verification in non-MTW programs must be dated within 60 days for applicants and 120 days for participants according to the most current date: (1) the date received by SAHA, or (2) the date the application was signed. - (e) Printouts from employer websites are considered original documents. - (f) Any family self-certifications must be made in a format acceptable to SAHA, including but not limited to signed, notarized statements, or a signed Housing Choice Voucher Application or Recertification Application.
+- (a) SAHA may accept clear and legible photos or digital scans of original documents, except when required by HUD to accept the original only. - (i) SAHA may at any time request the original document for verification. - (b) The documents must not be damaged, altered or in any way illegible. - (c) Any documents used for verification in MTW programs must be dated within 90 calendar days for applicants and 120 calendar days for participants according to the most current date: (1) the date received by SAHA, or (2) the date the application was signed. - (d) Any documents used for verification in non-MTW programs must be dated within 60 days for applicants and 120 days for participants according to the most current date: (1) the date received by SAHA, or (2) the date the application was signed. - (e) Printouts from employer websites are considered original documents. - (f) Any family self-certifications must be made in a format acceptable to SAHA, including but not limited to signed, notarized statements, or a signed Housing Choice Voucher Application or Recertification Application.